Jason960028/TextGenerator/README.md

 - Possibility Display: The application shows the top 3 possible transitions from the seed word.

 - Mode Selection: In all mode, words are chosen randomly based on frequency; in one mode, the most frequent word is always selected.

+## Customization
+- Adjusting Generation Modes: The MarkovGenerator.java file provides a method selectNextWord that you can modify if you want to introduce new ways to select the next word.

+- Modifying Tokenization: The method tokenization in MarkovGenerator.java can be altered to change how words and numbers are extracted from the text.

+- Extending Functionality: Feel free to add new methods or classes to improve the generator, such as support for larger input files or integration with GUIs.